 Norman Kay (1929–2001) was the composer for the very first story "An Unearthly Child" and he went on to compose for two other early William Hartnell stories "The Keys of Marinus" and "The Sensorites".
 All three stories are still available and benefit from Kay's mysterious mood setting.
 Outside of Doctor Who, Kay had previously served as rehearsal pianist at the Royal Opera House, as chorus master for Scottish Opera, as coach for the Welsh baritone Sir Geraint Evans and as a freelance composer for the concert hall and for numerous television series including "Out of the Unknown", another 1960s sci-fi series from the BBC.

-Tristram Cary (1925–2008) was already an established film composer when he joined Doctor Who.
+Tristram Cary (1925-2008) was already an established film composer when he joined Doctor Who.
 One of his first films was the Ealing comedy "The Ladykillers" and he also worked on a number of British films from the 1950s to the early 1970s.
 Although his background was with traditional orchestral instruments, he had already experimented with electronic music before his work on the programme.
 Doctor Who gave him further opportunities to use electronics and he became known as a pioneer in this field designing early synthesisers.
 Cary was initially considered to compose the Doctor Who theme music, but this didn't happen when the director was changed for the first story.
 However he went on to compose incidental music for the second story called "The Daleks" or "The Dead Planet", the pivotal story which introduced the Daleks.
-Many people would classify his music for this story as sound effects, because it largely consists of eerie atmospheric effects created by manipulating sounds electronically.
+Some people might classify his music for this story as sound effects, because it largely consists of eerie atmospheric effects created by manipulating sounds electronically.
+Whatever you call it, it takes great skill to produce these extended sounds and Cary was a master.

 Richard Rodney Bennett provided the music for an interesting early historical story "The Aztecs".
 This ambitious and well-constructed story raises the question of what happens if you alter Earth's history and is available on DVD, though the audio track is not available separately.
 Bennett's music is acoustic in nature using a handful of musicians conducted by Marcus Dods.
 The music conveys three distinct moods: it is eerie and even creepy in the temple's tomb, the garden scenes with the Doctor are pleasant and serene accompanied by a flute, and Ian's fight scenes are accompanied by timpani and percussion.
 Richard Rodney Bennett is best known as a film composer, for a number of British productions including "Billy Liar", "Billion Dollar Brain" and "Nicholas and Alexandra".
 His most famous film scores are probably "Murder on the Orient Express" and more recently "Four Weddings and a Funeral" though he has also worked on a range of TV productions including the mini-series "The Charmer" and "Gormenghast".

 Stanley Myers (1933-1993) created the incidental music for another historical adventure "The Reign of Terror".
-This was an early role for him and he went on to amass a huge credit list of films and television shows.
+The music is acoustic using a handful of instruments to good effect, with little hints of "La Marseillaise" to subtly remind viewers of the story's setting.
+This was an early role for Myers and he went on to amass a huge credit list of films and television shows.
 Among his many accomplished film credits, "The Deerhunter" is surely the best known and its main theme "Cavatina" is a popular tune on guitar or piano and in orchestral arrangements.
 Stanley Myers worked with the then up-and-coming Hans Zimmer on "My Beautiful Laundrette" on which they both served as Music Producers.

 Raymond Jones composed and conducted the music for "The Romans" (a light comedy story) and "The Savages".
 "The Romans" is an acoustic score using a handful of instruments, including harp, brass, flute and other woodwind.
 The harp is used at times as the sound of the lyre played on screen by the Roman Emperor Nero and also by the Doctor.
 Jones also worked on a few other television dramas including "Wodehouse Playhouse".